Means-Of-Production/website/docs/librarysocialism101.md

 #### consumable items
 This area often brings up one of the most common objections to library socialism - namely, what about items that are not to be returned?
 What about food?

 Many current movements seek to escape this through a foundation as a gift economy.
 This is not incompatible with library socialism - a gift, after all, is simply a loan that never expires.
+A loan is probably a more preferable structure, actually - since it can require that the item is not put into the capitalist system when the recipient is done with it, but instead is returned to the alternative system instead.

 In most current societies, there are more than enough calories produced to support every person - the issue is instead with distribution.

 Another way to see this is that even consumables are returned, in an ecological sense.
 As said by the SRSLY Wrong hosts in response to a heckler, the only way to avoid returning food in a library society is to refuse to compost or flush your waste, and store it in jars.
 As most people would prefer NOT to hoard their feces, seeing food as borrowed becomes more natural.